-All students are held responsible for meeting the requirements for graduation as stated in this Bulletin.
+All students are held responsible for meeting the requirements for graduation as stated in the Graduate Bulletin at the time of initial enrollment and completion of one or more graduate courses.
 Students who have questions should contact the office of the College of Graduate Studies.